ddrous/desmond-rn.github.io/resume.md

 aside: true
 ---

+I've studied various topics in lots of places.
+I have tons of sills in diverse areas.
 This is a short summary of my CV.
 Below are my most recent work experiences, education history, and a few skills I'm particularly proud of.

 {% capture details %}